-Sumter County was created by the Florida legislature on January 8, 1853 and was once part of Marion County.
-Known for its simple beauty, much of what is now eastern Sumter County was part of the original Seminole Indian reservation established under the Treaty of Moultrie in 1824, and was named after Revolutionary War hero General Thomas Sumter.
+Sumter County was created by the Florida legislature on January 8, 1853, and was once part of Marion County.
+Known for its simple beauty, much of what is now eastern Sumter County was part of the original Seminole Indian reservation established under the Treaty of Moultrie in 1824 and was named after Revolutionary War hero General Thomas Sumter.
 Today, Sumter County is one of the fastest growing counties in Florida, encompasses 580 square miles, and is home to over 115,000 people.
 Sumter County is one of the fastest growing metropolitan areas in the state of Florida and the United States.

 The Sumter County Sheriff's Office is founded on the principles of integrity, respect, honesty, and caring for others.
-With a staff of over 270 dedicated men and women, we are committed to providing professional law enforcement services through a well-trained staff, technology, crime prevention and a results-oriented, proactive approach to public safety.
-In 2010, the FBI Uniform Crime Report showed that Sumter County was one of the safest counties in Florida; something we all can be proud of.
+With a staff of over 300 dedicated men and women, we are committed to providing professional law enforcement services through a well-trained staff, technology, crime prevention and a results-oriented, proactive approach to public safety.

 William O. "Bill" Farmer, Jr.

 This year's tournament to be held on Saturday, June 1, 2019, at the Tierra Del Sol Golf & Country Club in The Villages, FL.
 For more information or to participate please see the forms below.

 The Sumter County Sheriff's Office is proud to host our third annual Teen Citizen's Academy.

 This year there are a total of 40 spots available (20 for each class max).

 It will be held June 10-14, 2019, 8:00 AM -4:00 PM (Bushnell) and July 15-19, 2018, 8:00 AM-4:00 PM (Wildwood).

 If you would like your teen (13-17 years old) to attend, please fill out the forms and submit them to:

 Sumter County Sheriff's Office